tobio-tenma/rg-nano-skraper-mix/README.md

 ## Acknowledgements

 **HUGE** thanks to **[ebzero](https://github.com/ebzero)** for the original [garlic-onion-skraper-mix](https://github.com/ebzero/garlic-onion-skraper-mix).
 It was viewing his work that inspired the transformation for the RG Nano!
-Consider giving a high-five, buying this [awesome creator](https://github.com/ebzero) a coffee, or simply a shout out for making the code available for the benefit of the community.
+Consider giving a high-five, buying this [awesome creator](https://github.com/ebzero) a coffee, or simply giving a shout out for making the code available for all to the benefit the retro handheld community.